 With a terrifying revelation, Kirk is forced to bite his friend in the neck and prevent his eventual rise to power.
 And so, the comic ends with a distraught Langstrom on top of Mason Manor in the rain weeping over the fact that he stopped a future enemy by killing his present friend.

 Because of his otherworldly condition, Kirk Langstrom hasn’t had much luxury in terms of friends.
 Before his unlikely unionship, his lone pals were Will Magnus and Tina.
 In fact, his only friendship was with his bloodlust and a voice in his head.
 If not for Jeremy’s secret training towards his father’s mob life, then it’s possible that his cure would have come here.
 However, then he wouldn’t have played an important role in the movie.
 To summarize that piece of characterization, it’s going to be a while until he reaches the point in his life where he can have consistent friends.
 On a different note, it would have been nice to see how he came across to his current costume.
 However, I enjoyed seeing his makeshift uniform, since all iconic outfits had to start somewhere.
 On a final note about Kirk, it was somewhat interesting that we get a taste of what his home life was.
 However, that doesn’t play into a grand scheme other than the initial development of his scientific genius.
 It was also neat seeing different takes on Joe Chill and Rupert Thorne.
 Anyone who’s familiar with “Batman: The Animated Series” would instantly know that Thorne is a crime boss in the Gotham City we all know and love.
 Meanwhile, Joe Chill (as shown numerous times over in the main series) was the random crook that murdered Bruce Wayne’s parents.
 The latter here gets much more to do and the way that he becomes semi-powerful fits well in this format.
-Where else you find a terminal illness getting cured by a vampire bite and then you come back as a commanding ghoul?
+Where else would you find a terminal illness getting cured by a vampire bite and then that person comes back as a commanding ghoul?
 It’s the kind of silly science that’s found a home in this medium.

 Overall, this is an interestingly neat entry.
 Kirk’s struggles with his bloodlust is fairly-handled as his short-lived friendship helps for a while, the alternate takes on familiar characters is imaginative and it has something of a tragic feel on the story where until he meets up with the rest of his heroic friends, he’s somewhat destined to end up alone with his personal demons.
 Obviously, more characterization will come in the three-issue prequel series, but Kirk Langstrom has some added dimension to his past thanks to his mini-war with the Gotham mob.
 More heroics await him in his future, but this is worth checking out for Kirk’s early heroics.